top of page

 03 DESIGN PILLARS

-Synthesizing insights from the interaction patterns observed in Pikmin, I translated these findings into a set of design principles that guided EWENIVERSE’s tool systems and real-time feedback design.
+Synthesizing insights from interaction patterns observed in Pikmin, I translated these findings into a set of design principles that guided how EWENIVERSE addresses the challenge of managing multiple entities through clear, real-time feedback.

 Visual Cohesion Across Systems

-Color, motion, and form function as a shared grammar across tools and states, lowering cognitive load.
+Color, motion, and form function as a shared visual language across tools and states, enabling consistency and reducing cognitive load.

 Behavioral Cues Over Explicit Controls

-Communicate system availability and outcomes through character behavior, animation, and response patterns, reducing reliance on instruction-heavy UI.
+System availability and outcomes are communicated through behavior, animation, and response patterns, reducing reliance on instruction-heavy UI.

 Motion as System Feedback

-Animation communicates causality, timing, and consequence in real time.
+Animation communicates causality, timing, and consequence, allowing players to perceive system changes in real time.

 Spatial Feedback Over UI

-Design system states to be legible through spatial cues, in-world markers, and area-based feedback, which allow players to interpret intent and outcomes without relying on persistent UI elements.
+Spatial cues, in-world markers, and area-based feedback communicate intent and scope, enabling players to interpret actions without persistent UI elements.

 GreenBG.png